Schizandra berry tea is a delicious and fruity liquid made with one of the top major Chinese herbs, schizandra berries.

 When decocoting schizandra as a straight powder, we always advise grinding the whole dried berries in a high speed blender rather than buying pre-made powder that has lost some nutritional quality.

-Powdered extracts and liquid solutions can be consumed straight or mixed directly into water or can likewise be added to make drinks, smoothies and even desserts imparting a tart citrus-like taste with subtle undertones of other flavors.
+Powdered extracts and liquid solutions can be consumed directly in water or tea, or can likewise be added to blended smoothies and other recipes, imparting a tart citrus-like taste with subtle undertones of other flavors.

 Visit our schizandra berry tea recipes page for more information on preparing schizandra or using it with other tonics, like goji.